 To make the case for OERs, focus on how they improve student success rates.
 Most importantly, make a case for OER as an equity consideration: if all students have access to quality course materials, regardless of their economic standing, then the institution can play a role in promoting equity in education.

 These benefits combined make it clear why OER is starting to gain traction among many higher learning institutions, paving the way for more student success.
 Reading this basic guide to open educational resources is just beginning your OER journey.
+You can learn more on why open educational resources matter in higher education.

 Want to learn more?
 Check out BibliU’s Universal Learning solution.